-7.1.10 Quad Enable (QE) - Volatile/Non-Volatile Writable
+7.1.9 Quad Enable (QE) - Volatile/Non-Volatile Writable

-The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that allows Quad SPI and QPI operation.
-When the QE bit is set to a 0 state (factory default for part number with ordering options "IG" and "IF"), the /WP pin and /HOLD are enabled.
-When the QE bit is set to a 1(factory default for Quad Enabled part numbers with ordering option "IQ"), the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.
+The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that enables Quad SPI operation.
+When the QE bit is set to a 0 state (factory default for part number with ordering options "IF" and "IG"), the /WP pin and /HOLD are enabled, the device operates in Standard/Dual SPI modes.
+When the QE bit is set to a 1(factory default for Quad Enabled part numbers with ordering option "IQ"), the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled, the device operates in Standard/Dual/Quad SPI modes.